 Malta packs thousands of years of history into 316 square kilometres.
 It’s absurd, really.

-Valletta (the capital) is a UNESCO World Heritage Site.
-There are prehistoric temples that are literally older than the Egyptian pyramids — and most tourists don’t even know about them.
+Valletta, the capital, is a UNESCO World Heritage Site.
+There are prehistoric temples that are literally older than the Egyptian pyramids, and most tourists don’t even know about them.
 Baroque cathedrals.
 Knights-era fortifications.
 A fishing village called Marsaxlokk that looks like it belongs in a postcard from the 1950s.

 10. Award-Winning Schools With a Track Record

 Malta’s English language industry has been running for over 30 years.
 This isn’t new.
-The best schools have track records, repeat students, and international recognition to show for it.
+The best schools have track records, repeat students and international recognition to show for it.

 Ready to See How Malta Compares?